biowdl/TALON-WDL/docs/index.md

 column name | function
 ---|---
 sample | sample ID
 library | library ID.
 These are the libraries that are sequenced.
-Usually there is only one library per sample readgroup | readgroup ID.
+Usually there is only one library per sample. readgroup | readgroup ID.
 Usually a library is sequenced on multiple lanes in the sequencer, which gives multiple fastq files (referred to as readgroups).
 Each readgroup pair should have an ID.
-R1| The fastq file containing the first reads of the read pairs R1_md5 | Optional: md5sum for the R1 file.
+R1| The fastq file containing the first reads of the read pairs.
+R1_md5 | Optional: md5sum for the R1 file.

 The easiest way to create a samplesheet is to use a spreadsheet program